MarciliaS/MarciliaS.github.io/README.md

 This project is an interactive flashcard game designed to help kids learn Portuguese vocabulary in a fun and engaging way.
 The game presents visual flashcards with images and words, allowing children to practice recognition, pronunciation, and memory skills.

-The goal is to create an accessible and playful learning environment that supports language acquisition through repetition and gamification.
+The goal is to create an accessible and playful learning environment that supports language acquisition through repetition.

 Target Users